About the Curriculum

 Creative writing workshops generally involve discussion of students' original work.
 Students submit their poems, stories or plays ahead of time, so that readers can prepare, then together peers and professor critique the work.
 Don't worry!
 Critiques are constructive, structured discussions, not open season on tearing the work down.
 Some workshops might be generative, with lots of writing prompts.
 Others might focus more on revision, with take-home writing assignments.
 Students must take the prerequisite, CWL 202, prior to enrolling in other writing workshops.

 Literature courses are taught by working writers, so that students can approach reading from the inside out, as fellow practitioners.
 Often, these courses have substantial creative writing assignments alongside assigned readings and essays.

-By providing DEC courses that satisfy the general education requirements at Stony Brook, the minor provides a unique opportunity for undergraduates in any major to take a cohesive approach to fulfilling their distribution requirements in the humanities and fine arts.
+By providing courses that satisfy the general education requirements at Stony Brook, the minor provides a unique opportunity for undergraduates in any major to take a cohesive approach to fulfilling their distribution requirements in the humanities and fine arts.
 Creative writing presents a rich complex of learning opportunities, not only for those in the arts and humanities, but in the sciences — in any field where the right brain meets left.

 Students should declare the Creative Writing and Literature minor no later than the middle of their sophomore year, at which time they should consult with the directors of both their major and minor to plan their course of study.
 The objective is to fulfill both sets of requirements in a coherent and complementary way.
 The director of the creative writing minor is Megan McAndrew: firstname.lastname@example.org.